 For example, your payment history has the most weight (35%), so paying bills on time is essential to a good credit score.
 Other FICO® Score factors include your debt utilization, length of credit history, types of credit accounts, and recent credit score inquiries.

-Improving your credit before applying for personal loans
+Should you improve your credit before applying for a loan?

-If you pull your credit score and find out that you lie in that gray area between fair credit and bad credit, you might want to improve your rating before you apply for loans.
+If you find out that your credit lies in the gray area between fair and bad, you might want to improve your rating before you apply for loans.
 While there are personal loans for bad credit, they will cost you.

-Syracuse University did a study on bad credit loans, which reported that borrowers with bad credit (scores around 600 pay almost $5,000 more in credit card interest than someone with good credit.
+A Syracuse University study reported that borrowers with bad credit pay almost $5,000 more in credit card interest than someone with good credit.
 If you can move your score up into the fair range, you could save thousands on your personal loan.

 One of the easiest ways to boost your credit score is to pay off some debt.
 If possible, try to pay down your balances so that you are using 30% or less of your available credit.
 You should also pay off any other outstanding personal loans and dispute any incorrect information on your credit report.